This post contains affiliate links. Please read my disclosures.

-- You can substitute the balsamic vinegar for apple cider vinegar if you would like a sharper flavour.
+- Braised cabbage with balsamic vinegar is a match made in heaven.
+However, you can substitute the balsamic vinegar for apple cider vinegar if you would like a sharper flavour.

 - Remember to remove the whole star anise before serving.

-- Braised Red Cabbage tastes amazing alongside your Glazed Christmas Ham.
+- Christmas Braised Red Cabbage tastes amazing alongside your Glazed Christmas Ham.

 The sugar balances out the sharpness of the vinegar.
 However, if you are avoiding refined sugar then you can substitute with honey or maple syrup.
 The end result won’t have the same sweetness and will take on the flavour of your substitution.

-Absolutely.
 The only ingredient you need to switch out is the initial butter.
-You can use vegan butter or olive oil.
+You can use a plant based butter alternative or olive oil.

 - 1 tablespoon unsalted butter